sepi1996/SocialMedium/README.md

 $ git clone https://github.com/sepi1996/SocialMedium.git
 ```

-- If not already installed we will need pip and python virtual environments (Is recommended follow this steps with a normal user rather than the root user)
+- If not already installed we will need pip and python virtual environments (It is recommended to follow this steps with a normal user rather than the root user)

 ```shell
 #User creation